A Linear Reconstruction Approach for Attribute Inference Attacks against Synthetic Data: Results

 \paragraph{Impact of privacy budget.} We first evaluate the impact of the privacy budget $\varepsilon$ on attack accuracy.
 Figure~\ref{fig:privacy_dp_rapdp} and Figure~\ref{fig:privacy_dp_privbayes} show the accuracy of all three attacks ($\Advs$, $\Advi$ and $\Advw$) increases with $\varepsilon$ for both $\RAPDP$ and PrivBayes.
 We observe that differential privacy has a large impact on attack accuracy, even for a moderately large privacy budget $\varepsilon = 10$.
 DP mechanisms severely reduce the attack accuracy for all three adversaries compared to their non-differentially private counterparts, across both datasets.
 For example, for the RAP algorithm on the ACS dataset, the accuracy of $\Advs$, $\Advw$ and $\Advi$ are reduced by resp.
 38.4, 31.0, and 28.2 percentage points (p.p.) by using $\RAPDP$ at $\varepsilon = 10$.
 This suggests that mechanisms with moderately large privacy parameters could significantly reduce the risk of attribute inference attacks against realistic adversaries.

 At the same time, DP mechanisms are known to significantly impact utility~\cite{kenny2021use,cummings2023challenges}.
-We therefore evaluate the effect of the privacy budget $\varepsilon$ on the two error metrics in Figure~\ref{fig:utility_dp_rapdp} and Figure~\ref{fig:utility_dp_privbayes} (see Appendix~\ref{appsec:exact_error_dp_rapdp} and Appendix~\ref{appsec:exact_error_dp_privbayes} for exact values) for the $\RAPDP$ and PrivBayes algorithms respectively.
+We therefore evaluate the effect of the privacy budget $\varepsilon$ on the two error metrics in Figure~\ref{fig:utility_dp_rapdp} and Figure~\ref{fig:utility_dp_privbayes} (see \ifusenixfinal extended version of the paper~\cite{annamalai2023linear} \else Appendix~\ref{appsec:exact_error_dp_rapdp} and Appendix~\ref{appsec:exact_error_dp_privbayes} \fi for exact values) for the $\RAPDP$ and PrivBayes algorithms respectively.
 We find that at each $\varepsilon$ level, $\RAPDP$ provides better utility (lower error) than PrivBayes, on both metrics and for both datasets ACS and FIRE.

 We observe that, unlike the non-DP synthetic data generation algorithms, the utility of $\RAPDP$ and PrivBayes is not as strongly dependent on the size of the synthetic data released.
 For example, the relative error on the RAP and BayNet algorithms decreases by resp.
 0.46 and 0.44, when releasing ACS synthetic data of size $10^6$ compared to $10^2$.
 However, the drop in relative error for the $\RAPDP$ and PrivBayes algorithms is at most 0.33 and 0.21 resp. (achieved at $\varepsilon = 100$).